 Tower of London & Tower Bridge

 Easily our favorite part of the trip.
 I would plan to head to the Tower of London early to mid-morning in order to beat the crowds.
 Make sure to check out the crown jewels exhibit while visiting.
 Currently, it costs 25 pounds for an adult entrance fee.
-Head here for more info.
-If you want early access and to cut the lines, I recommend booking a tour with Viator, we did this one and loved it!
+If you want early access and to cut the lines, I recommend booking a tour with Get your Guide, we did this one and loved it!

 Finally, the Tower Bridge is adjacent to the Tower of London so it’s easy to walk across afterward and take in the beauty that this bridge possesses.
 If you want to get real fancy with your tour head to the Tower of London on a vintage bus, sipping tea.
 Click here for that once-in-a-lifetime experience!